haiku/website/content/guides/troubleshooting/_index.md

 Reporting detailed information from computers experiencing black/blank/corrupted screens can be difficult given their nature.
 Sometimes the host is responsive, however the end user is unable to determine the state of the machine.

   1. [Serial Debugging](troubleshooting/serial) is the fastest and most accurate way to obtain debug data from a uncooperative system.
 This method however requires a built-in serial port and specialized hardware and cables.
-  2. Obtaining system logs is possible in some circumstances.
+  2. Obtaining system logs is possible in some circumstances
-     - Boot the system until the black screen is encountered and wait 30 seconds.
+     - Boot the system until the black screen is encountered and wait 30 seconds
 	 - Hold {{< keyboard CTL >}} + {{< keyboard ALT >}} + {{< keyboard DEL >}} for 5 seconds (or until system reboots)
-	 - Boot the system, leverage the `Use fail-safe video mode` [boot option](/docs/userguide/en/bootloader.html).
+	 - Boot the system, leverage the `Use fail-safe video mode` [boot option](/docs/userguide/en/bootloader.html)
-	 - Make a copy all files in /var/log/syslog* and provide to Haiku via an existing or new bug report.
+	 - Make a copy all files in /var/log/syslog* and provide to Haiku via an existing or new bug report

 ## Instant Reboot